fjelltopp/meerkat_docs/src/meerkat_abacus.rst

 * form_dates: which field in the form gives the date of the form
 * fake_data:  how to generate fake data for the form
 * alert_data: what data from the case reports to include in alerts
-* alert_id_length: the number of characters from the uuid to take aas the alert id
+* alert_id_length: the number of characters from the uuid to take as the alert id

 Locations